salavei-a/tennis-scoreboard/README.md

 ## Overview

-The Tennis Scoreboard is a web application that implements a scoreboard for tracking the scores of tennis matches.
+Tennis Scoreboard is a web application that implements a scoreboard for tracking the scores of tennis matches.
 It allows users to create new matches, view completed matches, and manage ongoing matches by updating scores in real-time.

 ## Technologies